Getting Started

 pnpm add @usevyre/all Setup

-Import the tokens CSS and component styles once at your app entry point.
+Import the styles once at your app entry point.
+This single file includes the design tokens and all component styles.

 // main.tsx or your entry file